A BRIEF HISTORY OF GRIMSBY, ENGLAND

 GRIMSBY IN THE MIDDLE AGES

 Grimsby was founded by the Danes in the 9th century AD.
-The old Danish word for village was 'by' and this one was probably Grim's by or Grimmr's by or village.
+The old Danish word for village was 'by' and this one was probably Grim's by or Grimmr's by (by meant village).
 By the time of the Domesday Book (1086) Grimsby had a population of over 200.
 By the standards of the time it was quite a large village.

 The village of Grimsby grew into a port because it stands on a river called the Haven, which flowed into the Humber.
 As its name suggests it was a haven for shipping when storms approached.
 So it was a natural place to build a port.
 Furthermore there were rich fishing grounds in the North Sea and The Humber was full of fish.
 Grimsby was bound to become a fishing port.